 A great deal of drama was triggered by coronavirus on the planet (April 2020).
 As we are waiting for science to give us a cure, many people would like to know what to eat/ drink/ take to do away with colds, flu, snuffle.
-Obviously, we would like to know what supplements to use to give immune system a boost and make it work to our advantage?
+Obviously, we would like to know what supplements to use to give the immune system a boost and make it work to our advantage?

-The good news is that you can discover many natural supplements to the immune system.
+The good news is that you can discover many natural supplements for the immune system.
 Many should help to improve your health and well-being.
 Especially during the cold season or in cultivating day-to-day healthy and balanced habits.

-The best thing to do is to build a strong foundation of doing healthy things.
+The best thing to do is to build a strong foundation for doing healthy things.
 Even to become 1% better every day at it.
 When you know what you are trying to achieve, you approach it from the right angle.

 Supplements from our list have nootropic benefits next to being immunity boosters.
-From other sources you will find that they are great for your brain health too.
+From other sources, you will find that they are great for your brain health too.

 Did we miss something important?